brainstormforce/wp-remote-site-search/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin will display search results from any domain using REST API.
+Search any WordPress site's data using WP REST API.

 == Description ==

-WP Remote Site Search is a search plugin for WordPress that returns results as the user types for what they are looking using REST API.
+WP Remote Site Search is a search plugin for WordPress that returns any WordPress site's data using REST API.

 Here’s a list of shortcodes currently available in the wp-remote-site-search plugin.